Hildebrand Law, P.C. mobile logo

 The Court reversed that part of the trial court’s judgment dealing with the ownership of Coon Creek Ranch.
 It sent the case back to the trial court to divide the Coon Creek property between Mr. and Mrs. Armer.

 If you have questions about fraudulent quit claim deed in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.